-Creating IAM policies - AWS Identity and Access Management
+Define custom IAM permissions with customer managed policies - AWS Identity and Access Management

-A policy that is attached to an identity in IAM is known as an identity-based policy.
+An identity-based policy is a policy attached to an identity in IAM.
 Identity-based policies can include AWS managed policies, customer managed policies, and inline policies.
-AWS managed policies are created and managed by AWS.
-You can use them, but you can't manage them.
-An inline policy is one that you create and embed directly to an IAM group, user, or role.
-Inline policies can't be reused on other identities or managed outside of the identity where it exists.
+AWS managed policies are created and managed by AWS, and you can use them but not manage them.
+An inline policy is one that you create and embed directly to an IAM user group, user, or role.
+Inline policies can't be reused on other identities or managed outside of the identity where they exist.
 For more information, see Adding and removing IAM identity permissions.

-Use customer managed policies instead of inline policies.
-It's also best to use customer managed policies instead of AWS managed policies.
+It's generally better to use customer managed policies instead of inline policies or AWS managed policies.
 AWS managed policies usually provide broad administrative or read-only permissions.
-For greatest security, grant least privilege, which is granting only the permissions required to perform specific job tasks.
+For the greatest security, grant the least privilege, which means granting only the permissions required to perform specific job tasks.

 When you create or edit IAM policies, AWS can automatically perform policy validation to help you create an effective policy with least privilege in mind.
 In the AWS Management Console, IAM identifies JSON syntax errors, while IAM Access Analyzer provides additional policy checks with recommendations to help you further refine your policies.
 To learn more about policy validation, see Validating IAM policies.
 To learn more about IAM Access Analyzer policy checks and actionable recommendations, see IAM Access Analyzer policy validation.